MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

   This approach ensures efficient memory reuse and eliminates fragmentation during execution.
   The Application developer defines the :ref:`number of blocks in the pool <option_number_of_stack_blocks>` and the :ref:`size of each stack block <option_stack_block_size>`.

+Additionally, the Application developer can configure the :ref:`maximum number of stack blocks per thread <option_maximum_number_of_stack_blocks_per_thread>`, enforcing an upper bound on the stack memory consumption of individual threads.
+This mechanism prevents a single thread from consuming all available stack blocks, particularly in case of unbounded or deep recursive method calls.

 **Thread and Call Stack Behavior**

 A Core Engine thread slot is only assigned when the thread is started by calling the `Thread.start()`_ method.